Some Fundamental Theorems in Mathematics: Number systems

 A {\bf monoid} is a set $X$ equipped with an {\bf associative operation} $*$ and an {\bf identity element} $1$ satisfying $1*x=x$ for all $x \in X$. {\bf Associativity} means $x*(y*z)=(x*y)*z$ for all $x,y,z \in X$.
 The monoid structure belongs to a collection of mathematical structures {\bf magmas} $\supset$ {\bf semigroups} $\supset$ {\bf monoids} $\supset$ {\bf groups}.
 A monoid is {\bf commutative}, if $x*y=y*x$ for all $x,y \in X$.
 A {\bf group} is a monoid in which every element $x$ has an {\bf inverse} $y$ satisfying $x*y=y*x=1$. \satz{ Every commutative monoid can be extended to a group. }

 The general result is due to Alexander Grothendieck from around 1957.
+A more precise statement is that there is a group containing a homomorphic image of the monoid.
+It is for {\bf cancellative monoids} (the statement $a*x=b*x$ implies $a=b$ in the monoid) that the monoid is also contained isomorphically inside the group.
+In general, like for a {\bf zero monoid} with 3 or more elements defined by $x*y=1$ for all $x,y$ which is not cancellative, such a collapse already appears.
 The group is called the {\bf Grothendieck group completion} of the monoid.
 For example, the additive monoid of natural numbers can be extended to the group of integers, the multiplicative monoid of non-zero integers can be extended to the group of rational numbers.
-The construction of the group is used in {\bf K-theory} \cite{Atiyah1967} For insight about the philosophy of Grothendieck's mathematics, see \cite{risingsea}.
+The construction of the group is used in {\bf K-theory} \cite{Atiyah1967,Karoubi} For insight about the philosophy of Grothendieck's mathematics, see \cite{risingsea}.